K41R0N/Interactive-Quiz-Maker/llm-prompt-template.md

 **If the correct_answer doesn't match options:**
 - Ask the LLM to "verify that each correct_answer exactly matches one of the options"
 - Manually check and fix any mismatches before uploading

+**For multiple quizzes:**
+- Stay in the same conversation after your first quiz
+- Just share new materials (links, documents, text) and the AI will automatically create new quizzes
+- No need to repeat the initial prompt

 ## Sample Generated Quiz